 Each March, FAIMER hosts its annual Global Health Matters forum, a highly interactive half-day workshop featuring key note speakers, which is open to both face-to-face and virtual participants.
 The forum, formerly known as International Medical Education (IME) Day, is held in Philadelphia, in conjunction with the residential session of the FAIMER Institute.

-Global Health Matters 2017 will take place on March 22, 2017, from 8:30 am to 12:30 pm Eastern Standard Time (UTC - 4) in Philadelphia, PA.
-The theme of this year’s forum is Health and the Built Environment.
+Global Health Matters 2017 took place on March 22, 2017, from 8:30 am to 12:30 pm Eastern Standard Time (UTC - 4) in Philadelphia, PA.
+The theme of this year’s forum was Health and the Built Environment.
 The built environment is the human-made space in which we live, work, and play.
-In a highly interactive session with in-room and online participants, FAIMER Fellows and invited guests will examine the connection between health and the built environment, with a focus on applying these ideas to local contexts.
-By the end of the forum, participants will be able to:
+In a highly interactive session with in-room and online participants, FAIMER Fellows and invited guests examined the connection between health and the built environment, with a focus on applying these ideas to local contexts.
+By the end of the forum, participants were able to: